zyf0717/zyf0717.github.io/_posts/2026-07-02-judgement-agentic-ai.markdown

 ## Modeling Tacit Judgement

-Judgement that flows from [tacit knowledge](https://en.wikipedia.org/wiki/Tacit_knowledge) was once thought to be difficult or even impossible to model.
+Michael Polanyi’s observation in [*The Tacit Dimension*](https://press.uchicago.edu/ucp/books/book/chicago/T/bo6035368.html) that “we can know more than we can tell” captures the difficulty of turning [tacit knowledge](https://en.wikipedia.org/wiki/Tacit_knowledge) and judgement into procedure.

+This used to mark a boundary for automation.

+Now LLMs blur and push this boundary.

-A [2026 paper by Quan Cheng](https://arxiv.org/abs/2603.15238) proposes and argues that the truly valuable capabilities of LLMs reside precisely in the part that cannot be fully captured by human-readable discrete rules—because if they could be fully reduced to rules, they would merely reproduce the expert-system paradigm that LLMs have already surpassed.
+A [2026 paper by Quan Cheng](https://arxiv.org/abs/2603.15238) argues that the truly valuable capabilities of LLMs reside precisely in the part that cannot be fully captured by human-readable discrete rules—because if they could be fully reduced to rules, they would merely reproduce the expert-system paradigm that LLMs have already surpassed.

 Real-world usage and observation suggest that agentic AI does not only execute explicit procedures, the underlying LLMs can also approximate some kind of tacit judgement: they infer what fits from high-dimensional learned patterns, including semantic, procedural, stylistic, and logical regularities absorbed from massive prior examples.

-It would be a mistake to say that LLMs cannot make judgement-based decisions.
-They clearly appear to do so, in the limited sense of recognizing fit, mismatch, plausibility, and local coherence—even when no explicit SOP is provided.
+It would thus be a mistake to say that LLMs cannot at least simulate judgement-based decisions.
+They clearly appear to do so, even if only in a limited sense of recognizing fit, mismatch, plausibility, and local coherence—even when no explicit SOP is provided.

 This is why agentic AI can be useful far beyond executing simple checklists.
-They are very capable of drafting plans, critiquing assumptions, repairing code, and surfacing potential failure modes.
+It is particularly capable at drafting plans, critiquing assumptions, repairing code, and surfacing potential failure modes.

-The capacity to operationalize latent patterns also means that agentic AI is continuously redefining the scope of judgement.
+The capacity to operationalise latent patterns also means that agentic AI is continuously redefining the scope of judgement.

 ## Conclusion: Judgement as a Moving Frontier